Liberty Wing maintains combat readiness

-An F-15C Eagle assigned to the 493rd Fighter Squadron prepares to land at Royal Air Force Lakenheath, England, June 2, 2020.
-The 493rd FS conducts routine training to ensure the Liberty Wing is always ready to deliver air combat capabilities to the fight when called upon.
-(U.S. Air Force photo by Airman 1st Class Jessi Monte)
+48th Fighter Wing F-15E Strike Eagles prepare to take off at Royal Air Force Lakenheath, England, June 3, 2020.
+The Liberty Wing continues to maintain combat readiness in order to safeguard U.S. national interests and those of NATO Allies and partners.
+(U.S. Air Force photo by Airman 1st Class Rhonda Smith)

 |Date Taken: